This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Top tip

-Frozen fruit is the ONLY way when it comes to smoothies, if you ask me!
-It keeps everything as cold, thick, and creamy as possible.
+If you ask me, frozen fruit is the ONLY way when it comes to smoothies!
+Some may like room temp or fruit from the fridge, but I think that frozen fruit keeps everything as cold, thick, and creamy as possible.
 We're going for milkshake consistency here, people!
-That said, adjust the consistency to your liking by adding more or less liquid.
+That said, feel free to adjust the consistency to your liking by adding more or less liquid.

 More Smoothies?